ComposableFi/composable/docs/docs/technology/restaking/architecture.md

 6. User funds are slashed.

 ### Fee Distribution
+The fee distribution process is carried out in the following manner:

 1. The AVS sends a reward proof to the Accounting contract to begin the fee distribution process.
 2. Picasso Cosmos triggers fee distribution process that are set by the AVS.